Clubs: AS Roma and SS Lazio | Opening: 1953 | Capacity: 72,698 seats

 Stadio Olimpico underwent a last refurbishment in 2007 to keep it eligible to host future Champions League finals.
 This included, among others, the replacement of all seats.

-Both AS Roma and Lazio have at times expressed unease at playing in the too-large CONI-owned stadium.
+Both AS Roma and Lazio have at times expressed unease at playing in the much-too-large and aged CONI-owned stadium.
 In the mid 2000s, Lazio had plans to move to a new stadium, but these came to nothing.

 (photos of the present Stadio Olimpico below)

-Stadio Olimpico is located towards the north of Rome, about 4 kilometres north of Vatican City.
+Stadio Olimpico is located towards the north of Rome at about 4 kilometres north of Vatican City.
 It is situated within the Foro Italico sports complex, which is enclosed by the river Tiber on one side and a nature reserve on the other.

 To get to the stadium by car, first make your way to the Rome ringroad (G.R.A.), and then take exit N5 towards Flaminia (on the northern side of the G.R.A.).
 From there follow the signs to Foro Italico.